-YOUTH BOARD is a voluntary advisory board to the City Council regarding youth achievement, problems, and needs.
+YOUTH BOARD was established in 1987, by MC 2.108, which is a voluntary advisory board to the City Council regarding youth achievement, problems, and needs.
 The board represents, involves, and promotes youth participation in community affairs.
-The board meets on the 2nd Monday of each month at 3:30 p.m. public meeting rooms.
+The board meets on the second Monday of each month at 3:30 p.m. public meeting rooms.
 Note: A separate application is required for review by the City Council Liaisons.
 Staff support is provided by the Community Services Department at (714) 374-5312.